jessfraz/k8s-snowflake/README.md

 $ ./azure/setup.sh
 ```

-The you can ssh into the master node and run `kubectl` and you are all good to go!
+The script automatically sets up an `admin` user with kubeconfig locally so you
+should be able to just run `kubectl` after!

 > **NOTE:** if you want to change the number of nodes, etc checkout the
 > environment variables at the top of [`azure/setup.sh`](azure/setup.sh).